 Are you passionate about becoming a Certified Nursing Assistant (CNA) in your state or city?
 Have you scheduled your Certified Nursing Assistant (CNA) exam?
-Are you wondering what to bring to a CNA exam?
+Are you wondering what to bring to a CNA clinical skills test?

-In this article, you learn about what to bring to a CNA exam and the common topics covered in a Certified Nursing Assistant (CNA) exam.
+In this article, you learn about what to bring to a CNA clinical skills test and the common topics covered in a Certified Nursing Assistant (CNA) exam.

 Topics Covered in a CNA Exam